CodecoolGlobal/the-employee-madness-react-HugeIdeaMixPlenty/README.md

 ```

 ### .env file
-Copy the .env.sample as .env and fill up the environment variable for your personal mongodb connecttion url.
+Copy the .env.sample as .env and fill up the environment variable for your personal mongodb connection url.

 ### Prepare the database